-A Road-Flooding Fix Is Coming to California State Park
+A Road-Flooding Fix for California State Park

-Park visitors and bayside neighbors will enjoy a safer, more accessible area because a group organized by NOAA’s Science Collaborative studied and rated various adaptation options.
+The Takeaway: Park visitors and bayside neighbors will enjoy a safer, more accessible area because a group organized by NOAA’s Science Collaborative studied and rated various adaptation options.

 China Camp State Park, located within the San Francisco Bay National Estuarine Research Reserve, features a popular beachfront and trails by land and waterway.
 But winter’s extreme high tides and heavy rainfall often combine with sea level rise to flood the only roadway into the park, making it undrivable.
 Flood events also threaten marsh habitat and block emergency services from reaching bayside neighborhoods.
 But better days await, because a diverse local group studied the threat and determined the wisest adaptation options.
 Partners include NOAA’s Science Collaborative, San Francisco Bay National Estuarine Research Reserve, California State Parks, and Marin County Department of Public Works.